 All Board & Batten orders require a minimum of 2 – 4 week lead time from the confirmation of order and sometimes longer during the busier months so advance ordering should be planned as all timber is cut fresh at the mill.
 Boards are supplied in random lengths ranging from 1.5m to 5.4m (av. lengths approx. 4.0m).
 Board & Batten cladding should be ordered by the square metre and is supplied with an allowance for the overlap cover included.

-Base boards can be gun nailed or hand nailed but care should be taken close to the ends.
+Base boards can be gun nailed with ring shank nails or hand nailed but care should be taken close to the ends.
+For the cap board use 65mm stainless/gal bugle batten screws.
 Board and batten is supplied in freshly cut grain boards which should be installed within 4 weeks of being milled to ensure the best round quality.
 It is important that orders are placed so that boards are not stored on site for more than 2 – 4 weeks.
 They should be kept wrapped in plastic with a tarp over the pack to avoid the boards drying out before fixing.

 Board & Batten cladding is typically installed in a regular pattern with base boards spaced and fixed to the frame first (wide face out).
 Batten or Cap boards are then fixed over the gap with the narrow face out (See Figure 1).

-Fixing battens or noggings should be spaced at maximum of 600mm centres.
+Fixing battens or noggings should be spaced a maximum of 600mm centres.
 While fixing battens may increase the overall wall thickness, they can be quicker to install and easier to install than several levels of noggings.
 Typically we recommend 75×35 CCA treated pine for the horizontal batten.
 The moisture vapour barrier should be fixed to the stud wall with the fixing batten installed over it.
-Mitred joins on loose boards should be used on external corners and glued with flexible polyurethane glue.

 When fixing the wider base boards, ensure gaps are set so that the cap board will cover the edge of each base board by a minimum of 25 to 30mm to allow for natural shrinkage.
 For the standard 100 & 75mm combination of boards, a gap of 25mm should be allowed between base boards.
 Cap boards should be fixed properly to base boards, to facilitate the boards seasoning and ‘locking’ together, and avoiding uneven movement.
 Minor gaps can occur during the seasoning process between the boards and this is nothing to worry about.